Andy4495/NewhavenOLED/README.md

 This Arduino library is designed to work with Newhaven OLEDs based on the US2066 controller chip using SPI (serial interface) mode.
 This includes models NHD-0216CW-Ax3 and NHD-0220CW-Ax3.
 Other display models which use the same controller chip may also work, but were not tested with this library.

 The library is based on example code provided by Newhaven Display International and [updates][2] made by Pasquale D'Antini.
-The original example code is apparently [no longer available][99] on Newhaven's web site, but a similar example is still [available][1] in Newhaven's updated Support Center.
+The original example code is apparently no longer available on Newhaven's web site, but a similar example is still [available][1] in Newhaven's updated Support Center.

 This library further expands on these examples by packaging the code into [Arduino library format][7], providing cleaner selection of control pin numbers (SDI, SCK, CS, RES), improving the bit shift data transfer, and adding several `write()` methods to ease the use of the display.